Geoffrey Wellum: First Light

 Approached in 2000 by author James Holland who was researching a novel set during the Battle of Britain, Wellum lent him his unpublished memoir (see "First Light", below), Holland showed it to friends in publishing at Penguin Books and, in 2002, Eleo Gordon, Penguin's editorial director, approached Wellum with a publishing deal – two decades after he had originally written the memoir.
 First Light: The Story of the Boy Who Became a Man in the War-Torn Skies Above Britain was published by: Viking Books, 2002 (hardcover, ISBN 0-670-91248-4); Wiley & Sons, 2003 (hardcover, ISBN 0-471-42627-X); Penguin Books, 2003 (paperback, ISBN 0-14-100814-8); Penguin Books, 2020 (paperback, ISBN 978-0-241-98784-1), which contains a new foreword by military historian and novelist Patrick Bishop.

 Television

 Wellum has contributed to various television documentaries on the Battle of Britain, including Spitfire Ace produced by RDF Media/Channel 4 (2004), Dangerous Adventures for Boys produced by Channel 5 (2008), and The Spitfire: Britain's Flying Past produced by the BBC (September 2011).

 To mark the 70th anniversary of the Battle of Britain, the BBC commissioned a one-off drama for TV called First Light, based on Wellum's book of the same name.
-The film was first shown by the BBC on 14 September 2010 starring Sam Heughan.
+The film was first shown by the BBC on 14 September 2010 with Wellum himself narrating and the young Wellum played by Sam Heughan.

 Wellum also appeared in the documentary "Greatest Events of World War II in colour," being interviewed on his experience at the Battle of Britain.
 The series aired on Netflix in 2019, after his death, and the episode "Battle of Britain" is dedicated in his memory.